Diagnosis of oral cancer

 Find out more about physical exams.

-Exfoliative cytology is a test used to look for abnormal or cancerous cells.
-The doctor or dentist uses a cotton swab, brush or small wooden stick to scrape a small sample of cells from an area and places them on a glass slide.
-They stain the sample with dye and examine it under a microscope.
-This test can detect cell changes and may show that further tests are needed.
-If an abnormality is found, doctors may do a biopsy.
+Exfoliative cytology (brush biopsy) is a test used to look for abnormal cells.
+The doctor or dentist uses a brush or a small wooden stick to scrape a small sample of cells from the area being looked at.
+The cells are placed on a glass slide, stained with dye and then examined under a microscope.
+The dye helps the abnormal cells stand out.

 Biopsy

 During a biopsy, the doctor removes tissues or cells from the body so they can be tested in a lab.
+A report from a pathologist will show whether or not cancer cells are found in the sample.
 Doctors sometimes apply dye to an abnormal area in the mouth (such as an area of leukoplakia or erythroplakia) to help them see the biopsy site more clearly.
-A report from the pathologist will show whether or not cancer cells are found in the sample.

-Punch biopsy removes a round part of the growth using a sharp tool called a punch .
-It is the most common type of biopsy used to sample the inner lining (mucosa) of the mouth.
-A special instrument is used to collect a biopsy sample from an ulcer or lesion.
+A punch biopsy removes a round area of tissue using a sharp tool called a punch.
+It is the most common type of biopsy used to sample the inner lining of the mouth (the oral mucosa).

-Fine needle aspiration (FNA) uses a very thin needle to remove a small amount of fluid or cells from the abnormal area.
-FNA may be used to biopsy lumps or lymph nodes in the neck.
-An ultrasound or a CT scan may be used to guide the needle for FNA.
+A fine needle aspiration (FNA) uses a very thin needle to collect a sample of cells, tissue or fluid from an abnormal area or lump.
+An FNA may be used to biopsy lumps or lymph nodes in the neck.
+An ultrasound or a CT scan may be used to guide the needle for an FNA.

 Find out more about biopsies.